What Wikipedia Can’t Tell You About Sri Lanka

 The hike to Little Adam’s Peak on a day trip, exploring Ravana’s Cave, the famous Nine Arch Bridge, Ravana Waterfall, and Flying Ravana – Sri Lanka’s first-ever Mega Zipline are some of the many things awaiting the tourists and local visitors at the site.
 Yet to enjoy it all one full day’s trip is hardly enough!
 Instead, extend your stay for at least 3-4 days and find temporary living amongst the bungalows in Nuwara Eliya, villas or annex for rent.

-Moving towards North you would be able to witness a postwar land working its way towards development and progress.
+Moving towards North you would be able to witness a postwar land working its way towards development and progress starting from small houses and house designs.
 A few kilometers down from Jaffna, Trincomalee is famous for its natural hot water springs and many other historical sights.
 In the past, the area was Sri Lanka’s first harbor that attracted Indians and other nationals into the country.

 Anuradhapura and Polonnaruwa are also significant ancient cities in Sri Lanka with a long history of the kings that ruled.
 The architectural constructions and the Sigiriya Rock Fortress bear witness to the amazing knowledge and intelligence our ancestors possessed.
 The deeply embedded Buddhist culture and temple constructions in the area make these places religiously important too.